andycroll/andycroll.com/_posts/2022/2022-12-05-find-list-debug-active-record-callbacks-in-the-console.md

 I was recently asked by my [First #RubyFriend](https://firstrubyfriend.org) mentee how to list the callbacks present on an Active Record model.
 I didn't know.

-The situation was a large legacy codebase with some large models constructed across multiple files, using various gems, custom callbacks and concerns.
-It was very hard to parse the callbacks by reading across multiple files.
+They were looking at a vast legacy codebase with some large models defined across multiple files.
+The models used various gems, custom callbacks and concerns.
+It was very hard to parse what methods and behaviours the callbacks were causing.

 So I found a mention of debugging callbacks in the [Rails API documentation](https://api.rubyonrails.org/classes/ActiveRecord/Callbacks.html#module-ActiveRecord::Callbacks-label-Debugging+callbacks) and after a little digging built a simple loop you can use to find the callbacks defined on an Active Record model.